dominickpastore/pymd4c/docs/contributing.rst

 None of these are automatic deal breakers if you do not follow them, but following them does increase the chances of your pull request being accepted.

-All code contributions will be mentioned in the CHANGELOG with attribution to the contributor.
+All merged code contributions will be mentioned in the CHANGELOG with attribution to the contributor.

 .. _submit an issue: https://github.com/dominickpastore/pymd4c/issues
 .. _submit a pull request: https://github.com/dominickpastore/pymd4c/pull